How we make our picks

 When compiling Bankrate Scores, we place emphasis on a provider’s current J.D.
 Power ratings.
 J.D.
 Power is one of the most trusted third-party sources that takes customer feedback and rates insurance companies based on overall customer satisfaction, purchase satisfaction and claim satisfaction.
 Insurance carriers that score above-average in J.D.
 Power studies are typically among the best in the industry.

 Why we consult AM Best ratings

-AM Best is a well-known organization that assigns a rating to licensed insurance carriers based on their financial strength.
-These ratings are calculated based on a company’s debt obligations, balance sheet, operating performance and more.
-Carriers with excellent or better financial strength are less likely to go out of business or declare bankruptcy.
+AM Best is a well-known organization that assigns a rating to licensed insurance carriers based on their historical financial strength.
+These ratings are calculated based on a company’s past debt obligations, balance sheet, operating performance and more.
+Carriers with excellent or better financial strength may be less likely to go out of business or declare bankruptcy.
 The score helps indicate that a company may have adequate funds to repay policyholders after a covered loss.

 How we determine the top companies